eugene-eeo/psync/README.md

         ...
         hash(rN) == cb8379ac  (ok, keep chunk)

-the advantage of hashlists is that retying downloads are cheaper since you don't have to download the *entire* file again, and we can download files from potentially untrusted sources, provided that the hashlist is trusted.
+the advantage of hashlists is that retrying downloads are cheaper since you don't have to download the *entire* file again, and you can download files from potentially untrusted sources - the only trusted thing is the hashlist.

 ## todo